 Let’s take a look at these in more detail.

-Your homepage will, most likely, be the first page new website visitors see.
+Your homepage is likely the first page new website visitors see.
 It’s crucial to make a good impression, and you only have a moment to do that.
-If a visitor doesn't like what they see or doesn’t understand what the website is about in an instant, they’ll go someplace else.
+If a visitor doesn't like what they see or understand what the website is about in an instant, they’ll go someplace else.

 Your about page is where you share your story.
 People hire people.
-So, use this page to tell the story of your business and a little something personal about yourself and your staff.
+Use this page to tell the story of your business and introduce yourself and your staff.
+This is a good place to expand on credentials and specialties each practitioner has.

 Massage Heights does a great job with this client focused About page.